-Please join us for the Institute for Justice is excited to announce that the second IJ Legal Intensive – the premier one-day public interest litigation training program – will be held virtually on October 24th, 2020.
+The Institute for Justice is excited to announce that the second IJ Legal Intensive – the premier one-day public interest litigation training program – will be held virtually on October 24th, 2020.
 For over 25 years, IJ has hosted an annual law student conference with law students from across the country near our headquarters office in Arlington, Virginia.
 We are now thrilled to offer an opportunity for students to participate in an immersive, practical day of learning right in their own backyards (or from the comfort of a living room, or wherever else you can bring a computer)!

 This program is intended to supplement the legal theory and skills that students learn in the classroom.
 The experts at IJ will teach students about public interest law and how to take what they’ve learned thus far in law school and turn it into action.